thehyve/transmart-core/transmart-data/db-doc/README.md

+# Generate documentation with Schema Spy

+You could use [Schema Spy](http://schemaspy.sourceforge.net/) to generate database documentation from the database.
+To get pictures you have to install [Graphvis](http://www.graphviz.org/Download_macos.php).

+Below is an examples on how to run Spider Spy for postgres:

+    java -jar schemaSpy_5.0.0.jar -t pgsql -dp postgresql-9.4.1212.jre6.jar -db transmart -host localhost:5433 -u postgres -p password -o ~/postgres_doc -all

+You could run it for oracle as well.
+Please see [Schema Spy](http://schemaspy.sourceforge.net/) website for more details.

 # Database design
 TranSMART is based on the i2b2 data schema, which uses a star-schema design to store observation data.
 Observations have several dimensions, like patient and concept.